Quill (band)

-Quill was a rock band that played extensively throughout New England, New York, and the mid-Atlantic states in the late 1960s, and gained national attention by performing at the original Woodstock Festival in 1969.
+Quill was a rock band that played extensively throughout New England, New York, and the mid-Atlantic states in the late 1960s and gained national attention by performing at the original Woodstock Festival in 1969.
 The band was founded by two singer-songwriters and brothers from the Boston area, Jon and Dan Cole.

-Early days
+History

-The basic line up included Roger North on drums, Norm Rogers on guitar and Phil Thayer on keyboard, saxophone, and flute, with Jon on bass and Dan doing the bulk of the lead vocals.
+The basic lineup included Roger North on drums, Norm Rogers on guitar and Phil Thayer on keyboard, saxophone, and flute, with Jon on bass and Dan doing the bulk of the lead vocals.

-Success

 Aside from the basic roles of each member of the band, the band was able to mount a variety of instrumental and vocal configurations to play specific songs.
 Roger North anchored the band on the drums and percussion.
 The other members of the band would often switch instruments to create different sounds and effects.
 Jon and Norm both sang some lead vocals while Dan might be playing guitar or trombone, forming a small horn section with Phil on sax; Jon would sometimes switch to guitar with Norm playing bass; Norm was known to trot out his cello on occasion; Phil even played bass while Norm and Dan played guitar and Jon sang; everyone participated in group vocals as needed.
 Though Dan was the primary frontman for the band on stage, its ability to effectively and frequently change focal points and configurations was well-suited to the broad songwriting ambitions of the Coles, who were responsible for almost all of the band's material.

-Woodstock

-At Woodstock, played the main festival stage on Saturday.
+At Woodstock, they played the main festival stage on Saturday.